States of Modernity: Forging Ireland in Paris 1922 | 2022

 As part of the Irish Government's Decade of Centenaries commemorations, an ambitious series of interlinked events and exhibitions will take place in the Midwest United States, Ireland, and European capitals in 2022 to reflect on the events of 100 years ago, to examine the journey Ireland and Irish identity have travelled over the past century of statehood, and to look ahead to Ireland’s next century.
 Partners in this exploration of the forging of modern Ireland and Irish identity include: Trinity College Dublin, the O’Brien Art Collection – Chicago, the Keough-Naughton Institute for Irish Studies at the University of Notre Dame’s Keough School of Global Affairs, the Centre Culturel Irlandais – Paris, and the University of Paris-Sorbonne.

 The Long Room Hub at Trinity College Dublin will recreate the 1922 Exposition d'Art Irlandaise online.
 The launch of this effort will be on 28 January: Seeing Ireland: Art, Culture, and Power in Paris, 1922.
 Trinity will also host a conference in Summer 2022 with the same theme.

-With its Global Ulysses Project, the Keough-Naughton Institute will explore the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events will take place in Paris (June 1-3, 2022), Rome (March 10-12, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Rare Books Room, "Ulysses at 100," on 2 February 2022, beginning at 3:30 pm.
+With its Global Ulysses Project, the Keough-Naughton Institute will explore the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events will take place in Rome (March 10-11, 2022), Paris (June 1-3, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Special Collections and Rare Books Room, "Ulysses at 100," on Wednesday, 9 February 2022, beginning at 2:00 pm.

 The Snite Museum of Art at Notre Dame, collaborating with the O'Brien Collection, presented an exhibition Who Do We Say We Are?
 Irish Art 1922 | 2022.
 Along with the Keough-Naughton Institute, the Museum hosted a range of events—including talks, lectures, and readings—interrogating themes presented by the exhibit.